 The new rules will assess 60% of payments from lifetime income streams under the income test.
-For example, where a lifetime income pays an annual income of $5,000, only $3,000 will be assessed under the income test.
+For example, where a lifetime income stream pays an annual income of $5,000, only $3,000 will be assessed under the income test.

-Effective 20 March 2020, the income thresholds are as follows:
+Effective 1 July 2020, the income thresholds are as follows:

 It is important to note that different investments or investment structures (including lifetime income streams) are treated differently under the means tests and can result in different Age Pension eligibility.